How Emojis are Like Hieroglyphics

 According to Digiday, a media company that specializes in digital media, about six billion emojis are sent on mobile messaging apps every day.
 If you take a minute to consciously process your surroundings, you’ll notice that It’s almost impossible to see a post on social media (or communication via text) without an emoji.
 While emojis used to be considered unprofessional, some of the top digital marketing firms are recommending that you use them in email subject lines for better responses (and other public-facing communications).

 Emojis can communicate a wide range of emotions and feelings without needing the context of written language.
-According to Aimee Morrison, a professor of media studies at the University of Waterloo, “They fill a need we didn’t know we had until we had the available means to fulfil it.
+According to Aimee Morrison, a professor of media studies at the University of Waterloo, “They fill a need we didn’t know we had until we had the available means to fulfill it.
 Instead of laboriously typing out something that may not come out the way you intended, you can use emojis.”
 With that in mind, did you know that Oxford Dictionaries selected the “face with tears of joy” emoji as their word of the year in 2015?
 As the language of the emoji evolves, there’s a push from all the different corners of culture to develop new emojis, including: celebrity emojis, cultural emojis, and different skin type emojis.

 Elspeth Cameron, a retired English professor, thinks that language is being replaced by emojis, instead of supplementing it.
-In her perfect world, instead using an emoji expression in a text message, she prefers that the sender to just directly share his/her feelings.
+In her perfect world, instead of using an emoji expression in a text message, she prefers that the sender to just directly share his/her feelings.

 On the other hand, Montaque – one of Forbes’ top 30 under 30 in marketing and advertising for 2016 – thinks using emojis to communicate is a rather good change.
 He’s been quoted saying that emojis are giving people a faster way to express powerful thoughts.
 Instead of bringing down language, he thinks that emojis give the opportunity to bring more clarity to a message.
 This becomes especially useful when considering how tone can come across on social media, and using emojis to make sure your recipient understands yours.